joshuacc/recon/README.md

 };
 ```

-You can then run your command with `recon docs` and pass in any additional arguments, such as directions.
-For example: `recon docs "How do I reset my local db?"`.
+You can then run your command with `recon docs` and pass in any additional arguments, such as a prompt with custom directions.
+For example: `recon docs --prompt "How do I reset my local db?"`.
 If you pass in more `--files` or `--urls` options, they will be merged with the ones defined in the command.

 #### Config merging